michaelpatrickpurcell/Decibel/README.md

 The player rolls five twenty-sided dice and gets a result of {6,14,3,7,10}.
 The outcome of the check is 14 - 3 = 11.

+### Figure
+This figure depicts the distribution for the outcome of simple checks for various values of N.

 ![Distribution of outcomes for simple checks](outcome_distributions.png)

 ## Standard Checks